ajobart/Stupid-Coaching/README.md

-# README
+# Stupid-Coaching

 A simple tchat with your the coach with a (bad) logic, here it is:

-If the message is I am going to work, the coach will answer Great!
+-If the message is I am going to work, the coach will answer Great!

-If the message has a question mark ? at the end, the coach will answer Silly question, get dressed and go to work!.
+-If the message has a question mark ? at the end, the coach will answer Silly question, get dressed and go to work!.

-Otherwise the coach will answer I don't care, get dressed and go to work!
+-Otherwise the coach will answer I don't care, get dressed and go to work!